English Language Institute Program Details

 Students work in small groups using a comprehensive curriculum designed to match instruction to their individual needs and English ability.
 All levels focus on reading, writing and speaking skills.
 Lessons are designed to promote improvement and encourage confidence in all areas of English.
 Homework is assigned as appropriate for practice and reinforcement outside the classroom.

-This level offers instruction for international students who possess advanced English skills.
+This level offers instruction for international students who possess intermediate/advanced English skills.
 Students in this program will follow a comprehensive curriculum with the focus on advanced mastery of writing, comprehension and oral presentation.
-Students will be tested upon arrival to be placed in the advanced level.
+Students will be tested upon arrival to be placed in the intermediate/advanced level.

 English Language Institute 2-Week Camp

 Each two-week program will have different themes, allowing for flexibility when registering.
-You will have the opportunity to register for one, two or all three of the sessions with no repeat of curriculum.
+You will have the opportunity to register for one or both sessions with no repeat of curriculum.

 (This program is not designed to replace our four-week English Language Institute as it is not an intensive program and there is no projected outcome as with the four-week program.)